OutSystems/docs-product/src/ref/apis/lifetime-deployment/examples/api-new-app-version.md

 ---
-summary: Learn how to create a new application version using the LifeTime API.
+summary: This article details creating a new application version in OutSystems 11 (O11) using the LifeTime API.
 locale: en-us
 guid: 1cee6166-d9ce-4a1c-9cd6-665516d482a0
 app_type: traditional web apps, mobile apps, reactive web apps